rustprooflabs/pgdd/README.md

 ## Install `pgdd` from source

 One way to install `pgdd` is to install from source by downloading this repository.

-### Prereqs

-Ensure PostgreSQL dev tools are installed.
+Install Prereqs, ensure PostgreSQL dev tools are installed.

 ```bash
 sudo apt install postgresql-server-dev-all libreadline-dev zlib1g-dev curl